Think twice before using PayPal with your credit card

-An ever-growing number of retailers now encourage customers to pay via PayPal, but if you're doing it on a credit card – for items that cost £100+ – you’re missing out on valuable extra protection.
+An ever-growing number of retailers now encourage customers to pay via PayPal, but if you're doing it on a credit card – for items that cost more than £100 – you could be missing out on valuable extra protection.
 That's because using PayPal, as well as other 'new forms' of payment like buy now, pay later, can scupper your Section 75 rights.
 This short guide runs through how to make sure you don’t lose out when shopping online.

 What is Section 75?

 Before we explain the issue with PayPal, you need to know your rights when using a credit card.

 Section 75 of the Consumer Credit Act 1974 says if you pay for something costing between £100 and £30,000, specifically on a credit card, the card company is jointly liable with the retailer.

 In other words, if what you've bought is faulty, broken or doesn’t arrive (or isn't provided, if it's a service), the credit card firm has just as much obligation to put it right as the company you bought the product or service from (see the Consumer Rights guide for exact definitions).

 For your purchase to be protected by Section 75, there has to be a direct link between you ('the debtor'), the credit card issuer ('the creditor'), and the place you bought it from ('the supplier').
 This is sometimes called a 'DCS' link.
 An example of this direct link in action would be you using a credit card to buy a television from a shop.

 Section 75 doesn’t apply if the relationship is indirect.
 For example, you wouldn’t be covered if you took out a loan, and then used the money you got from the loan to buy the TV, because technically you could have used the money to pay for anything, so the link between the credit and the supplier is broken.